isomerpages/moe-chijologc/_holistic-education/Departments/Art Craft.md

 | Primary 1                        | Primary 2                                | Primary 3                           |
 |----------------------------------|------------------------------------------|-------------------------------------|
 | Skill: Origami<br><br>Theme: Animals | Skill: Origami<br><br>Theme:  Box Sculptures | Skill: Origami<br><br>Theme: Bas Relief |

+The school also embarked on a whole school project since last 2019.
+Different level worked on different aspect of the 3D sculpture and their contribution were pieced together and the IJ City was born.

+**<center>Storyline for Sustainable Gallery Singapore IJ City artwork display</center>** _<center>Project Title: Building the IJ City- CHIJ Our Lady of Good Counsel</center>_

+This artwork is a Bicentennial commemorative piece that aims to convey our students’ efforts and contributions to nation-building after they graduate.
+IJ schools have roots that date back to over 165 years and IJ students’ contribution to society is evident in whatever professions they choose to turn their dreams into reality.

+In response to Pope Francis's letter, "Laudato Si",   the school embarked on a recycling project where students conceptualised their dream city as one powered by clean, renewable energy and resources.
+Their collaborative effort aims to inspire the idea of sustainability as well as remind us of the negative impact that mass consumerism can have on the environment.

+This artwork has been shifted to the Sustainable Singapore Gallery at Marina Barrage for an upcoming exhibition before the Circuit Breaker was enforced.
+Updates of the exhibition will be provided in the gallery’s website.